Searching records

 });

-In the above example, all columns are still targeted (* is included in target) but the titles and labels columns are boosted.
+In the above example, all columns are still targeted (* is included in target) but the title and genre columns are boosted.

 The numeric booster allows making use of numeric columns to influence the relevancy score.
-This is particularly useful when you have columns that contain metrics relevant for the relevancy, like "number of stars", or "number of views'.
+This is particularly useful when you have columns that contain metrics relevant to the score, like "number of stars", or "number of views'.

 tables: [